 So we are making progress.
 We switched up the sleeping arrangements and Archer slept with me in his bed in the backroom.
 He was as good as gold and slept in his bed until about 5am when he relieved himself on the pads I’d put down.
 Unfortunately, he missed the pads on his numbers 2’s.
 Nothing wakes you up quite as quickly as the smell of warm dog poo, I praised him for being a good boy, cleaned it up and then went to the toilet myself (not on the pad).

 He whimpered for about a minute but for the 10 minutes I was away he was mostly quiet.
 When I got back he went back to sleep and we slept through to about 8am, past his 7am feeding time.
 In the end, I had to get him up because he’d have been happy to sleep all morning.
 His new (smaller ) crate turns up today, so I’m planning to put his bed in that tonight and probably not lock it for the first night, so he gets used it.

-He mostly comes to his name now, we’ll continue randomly calling his name today and giving him treats when he comes over.
-Also started on “sit” so we’ll see how quickly he picks that up.
+He mostly comes to his name now, we’ll continue randomly calling him today and giving him treats when he comes over.
+We’ve also started on “sit” so we’ll see how quickly he picks that up.

 I’ve stopped him going onto the lawn it was too tempting to eat any old rubbish and he doesn’t need all the space yet.
 It’s also easier to wash poo/wee off of the patio.
-We’ve installed a 2nd gate before the cat food to stop him getting to that and allowing a little bit more freedom/control.
+We’ve installed a 2nd gate before the cat food to stop him getting to that and it gives us a little bit more freedom/control.

 I’m trying to expose him to as many different experiences as possible, today he was hunting for treats in packing paper, a valuable life skill for sure.